cocos/cocos-docs/en/scripting/basic-node-api.md

 `this.node.active = true;`

 This operation will activate node, means:
-- Show current node and all child nodes in scene, unless child node is deactivated seperately.
+- Show current node and all child nodes in scene, unless child node is deactivated separately.
 - Enable all components on current node and all child nodes, meaning `update` method in these components will be called in every frame.
 - If there's an `onEnable` method in these component, it will be called.